SoftwareDefinedBuildings/openbas/openbas/packages/s3ui/README.md

 * hide\_info\_bar - TRUE if the area where general messages are displayed is to be hidden.
 Defaults to FALSE.
 * hide\_time\_selection - TRUE if the menu to select the start and end times is to be hidden.
 Defaults to FALSE.
 * hide\_stream\_tree - TRUE if the tree used to select streams is to be hidden.
 Defaults to FALSE.
+* hide\_plot\_directions - TRUE if the directions for how to use the interface are to be hidden.
+Defaults to FALSE
 * hide\_axis\_selection - TRUE if the axis selection menu within the legend is to be hidden.
 Defaults to FALSE.
 * disable\_color\_selection - TRUE if the color selection menu within the legend is to be disabled.
 Defaults to FALSE.
 * width - Specifies the width of the chart area (_not_ the whole graph).
 Defaults to 600.